 Some states that recognize domestic partnerships do have rights to inherit a portion of the deceased partner's property.
 However, the best way to provide for the surviving partner is by leaving a will or living trust.

 Property agreements are very important and useful tools for protecting the property rights of unmarried, cohabitating partners.
 The agreement should be designed according to the couple's specific situation.
-If your certain circumstances are complicated or you have questions about how your property rights can be affected by your relationship, consult a family law attorney in your area today for a free initial legal consultation.
+If your certain circumstances are complicated or you have questions about how your property rights can be affected by your relationship, consult a family law attorney in your area today for a free initial case review.